grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # CLI flag: -querier.store-gateway-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# (advanced) When this setting is > 0, queriers fetch in-memory series from the
+# (advanced) Fetch in-memory series from the minimum set of required ingesters,
-# minimum set of required ingesters, selecting only ingesters which may have
+# selecting only ingesters which may have received series since
-# received series since 'now - lookback period'.
-The lookback period should be
-# greater or equal than the configured -querier.query-store-after and
 # -querier.query-ingesters-within.
-If this setting is 0, queriers always query
+If this setting is false or
+# -querier.query-ingesters-within is '0', queriers always query all ingesters
-# all ingesters (ingesters shuffle sharding on read path is disabled).
+# (ingesters shuffle sharding on read path is disabled).
-# CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
+# CLI flag: -querier.shuffle-sharding-ingesters-enabled
-[shuffle_sharding_ingesters_lookback_period: <duration> | default = 13h]
+[shuffle_sharding_ingesters_enabled: <boolean> | default = true]

 # The maximum number of concurrent queries.
 This config option should be set on
 # query-frontend too when query sharding is enabled.